TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 The image below displays the default user experience, a user is prompted to enter their company email.
 The field referenced on the JumpCloud console is a user's email field.
 If a user enters an email of an existing or pending JumpCloud user the DEPNotify window will allow that user to authenticate as that user.

-A self_ID variable set to "CE" and self_secret variable set to false should present the user with the following window during enrollment.
+A SELF_ID variable set to "CE" and SELF_SECRET variable set to false should present the user with the following window during enrollment.

 ![pending_user_company_email](./images/pending_company_email.png?raw=true)

-A self_ID variable set to "PE" and self_secret variable set to false should present the user with the following window during enrollment.
+A SELF_ID variable set to "PE" and SELF_SECRET variable set to false should present the user with the following window during enrollment.

 ![pending_user_personal_email](./images/personal_email.png?raw=true)